telerik/teststudio-docs/docs/features/project-explorer/overview.md

 - **Close Project** - close the project.

+- **Edit Embedded Api Project** - open the embedded Api project, applicable if there is an <a href="/features/execute-apitest/add-api-test-as-step" target="_blank">Execute API Test as Step</a> in the project.

 - **Open Project Folder in Windows Explorer** - launch an explorer window with the project path loaded.

+## Test File Context Menu Options

 ![Test File Context Menu][2]